bevyengine/bevy-website/content/news/2024-02-03-bevy-0.13/index.md

 }
 ```

-Add a [`Gizmos`] system param and call a few methods, nothing more.
+Add a [`Gizmos`] system param and simply call a few methods.
 Cool!

 Gizmos are also great for crate authors, they can use the same API.
 For example, the [`oxidized_navigation`] navmesh library uses gizmos for its debug overlay.
-Great!

-But after quick adoption, the community quickly found their limitations.

-Remember: crate authors, as well as game devs, can use gizmos and set their config globally.
+Neat!

 However, there is only one global configuration.
 Therefore,
 a dependency could very well affect the game's gizmos.
 It could even make them completely unusable.

 Not so great.
 How to solve this?
 Gizmo groups.

 Now, [`Gizmos`] comes with an optional parameter.
 By default, it uses a global configuration: